poronita/Credit-Card-Spending-Habits-in-India/README.md

 # Credit Card Spending Habits in India

 Welcome to the Credit Card Spending Habits in India repository!
-This project is my solo effort to analyze and visualize the spending habits of credit card users in India.
+This project is created to analyze and visualize the spending habits of credit card users in India.

 ## Table of Contents